Entertainment News Roundup: U.S. composer Burt Bacharach dies at age 94; Super Bowl ads lean on stars, humor to grab attention and more | Entertainment

 Entertainment News Roundup: U.S. composer Burt Bacharach dies at age 94; Super Bowl ads lean on stars, humor to grab attention and more

-He was hired by Deborah Borda, who is now the president of the New York Philharmonic.
-U.S. composer Burt Bacharach dies at age 94 Composer Burt Bacharach, whose hits such as "Do You Know the Way to San Jose" and "Raindrops Keep Fallin' on My Head" provided a mellow alternative soundtrack to rock and roll in the 1960s and 1970s, has died at the age of 94, his publicist told Reuters on Thursday.
+But instead of navel gazing, Twain, 57, said she put herself in a playful frame of mind.
+Factbox-Burt Bacharach, songwriter and composer Composer Burt Bacharach, whose hits such as "Do You Know the Way to San Jose" and "Raindrops Keep Fallin' on My Head" provided a mellow alternative soundtrack to rock and roll in the 1960s and 1970s, has died at the age of 94.

 Following is a summary of current entertainment news briefs.